yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_messaging.md

 "linkTitle": "Manage embedded ActiveMQ messaging", "weight":"38",
 "date": "2019-10-14",
-"description": "The `Messaging` view in API Gateway Manager enables you to manage the Apache ActiveMQ messaging broker that is embedded in the API Gateway instance."
+"description": "The **Messaging** view in API Gateway Manager enables you to manage the Apache ActiveMQ messaging broker that is embedded in the API Gateway instance."
 }

-For example, this includes managing JMS message queues, topics, subscribers, and consumers, monitoring server connections, and so on.
+Use the **Messaging** view to manage JMS message queues, topics, subscribers, and consumers, and to monitor server connections.

 For more details on Apache ActiveMQ, see <http://activemq.apache.org/>.
 For details on the embedded ActiveMQ architecture, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).